SamSayyed26/Sequelize_Node-js/README.md

 ### User Routes:
     - GET /api/users: Get a list of all users. ---DONE
     - GET /api/users/:id: Get a specific user by ID. ---DONE
-    - PUT /api/users/:id: Update a user's information.
+    - PUT /api/users/:id: Update a user's information. --- DONE
-    - DELETE /api/users/:id: Delete a user.
+    - DELETE /api/users/: Delete a user. --- DONE

 ### Post Routes:
-    - GET /api/posts: Get a list of all posts.
+    - GET /api/posts: Get a list of all posts. --- DONE
-    - GET /api/posts/:id: Get a specific post by ID.
+    - GET /api/posts/:id: Get a specific post by ID. --- DONE
-    - POST /api/posts: Create a new post.
+    - POST /api/posts: Create a new post. --- DONE
-    - PUT /api/posts/:id: Update a post.
+    - PUT /api/posts/:id: Update a post. --- DONE
-    - DELETE /api/posts/:id: Delete a post.
+    - DELETE /api/posts/:id: Delete a post. --- DONE

 ### Comment Routes:
-    - GET /api/posts/:postId/comments: Get all comments for a specific post.
+    - GET /api/posts/:postId/comments: Get all comments for a specific post. --- DONE
-    - POST /api/posts/:postId/comments: Add a new comment to a post.
+    - POST /api/posts/:postId/comments: Add a new comment to a post. --- DONE
     - PUT /api/posts/:postId/comments/:commentId: Update a comment.
+    - DELETE /api/posts/:postId/comments/:commentId: User can delete their own comments.
-    - DELETE /api/posts/:postId/comments/:commentId: Delete a comment.
+    - DELETE /api/posts/:postId/comments/:commentId: Creator can delete comments of anyone on their posts.

 ### Like/Dislike Routes:
     - POST /api/posts/:postId/like: Like a post.